AaltoSciComp/scicomp-docs/index.rst

 [`twitter <https://twitter.com/SciCompAalto>`__]  We consist of Science-IT (HPC, the Triton cluster), certain department ITs, and other friends.  :doc:`You can join us </about/join>`.
+Along with a general Welcome guide,

 .. toctree::
    :maxdepth: 1

    aalto/welcomeresearchers
    aalto/welcomestudents

+we have created a quick-start guide to set up your system, access and use triton.

+* `Triton Quickstart<triton/quickstart/index>`

 News
 ====